holadepo/docs/astro/data-lineage.md

 Directed vertices connect runs to datasets and datasets to runs.
 Two runs or two datasets can't be connected by a single vertex.

 In the following example, `etl_menus` is a run that exists as part of the `etl_orders` group in the `food_delivery` namespace.
 A blue vertex connects `etl_menus` to the `public.menus` dataset, and dots moving towards the dataset indicate that `insert` interacted with data in this dataset.
 The moving dots along the blue line continue into the `etl` group, which contains more runs and datasets.
-To see exactly where this data will flow in the `etl` group, you can expand the group using the blue arrow next to the left of its name.
+To see exactly where this data will flow in the `etl` group, you can expand the group using the blue arrow to the left of its name.

 ![Lineage graph example showing different nodes and vertices](/img/docs/lineage-overview.png)